 Name Origin: Nordic – foreigner, stranger.
 After 12 Type 44s, Erlend is our first small-chassis vehicle.
 While basically the same, it was an unexpected change in direction!

 Erlend was purchased new from Porsche Audi of Avon by the grandfather of the original owner as a high school graduation present.
 This is one quattro that has absolutely never seen snow: he loved the car so much that it spent most of its time garaged with a fresh coat of wax.
-If you think I’m the only crazy Audi guy, I’m here to tell you that there’s more out there.
-He even left the washer reservoir empty as to not spray potentially damaging washer fluid on the paint.
+If you think I’m the only crazy Audi guy, there’s more out there.
+He even left the washer reservoir empty as to not spray washer fluid on the paint.
 Remember: nice-day car only.
 If the weather was bad (i.e., light rain) he drove a Blazer, specifically purchased so that the Audi could stay home.
-Over the years he purchased subsequent used 4000s as daily drivers so he could at least have one to enjoy and not worry about (sounds familiar).
+Over the years he purchased subsequent used 4000s as daily drivers so he could at least have one to enjoy and not worry about (hmm,sounds familiar).
 However, we all know priorities change as life goes on, so practicality reigned supreme: a truck replaced the collection of used and abused 4000s, and again, his original garaged 4000 was the sole Audi left.

 Unfortunately mice had recently made a home in the very-dormant Erlend.
 And a garage renovation for a year had left him covered with a tarp underneath an attached carport.

 Where do I come into play in this story?
-As you all know, I scour the internet daily for cars, parts, and 80s Audi merch and memorabilia.
-One fall day I stumbled upon a well-preserved Audi Sport hat on eBay, perfect to enjoy and for photoshoots.
+As you all know, I scour the internet daily for cars, parts, and 80s Audi merch.
+One ordinary fall day I stumbled upon a well-preserved Audi Sport hat on eBay, perfect to enjoy and for photoshoots.
 The seller was only a few towns over from me, and instead of bid and wait – my impatient-self asked if he would be willing to do a Buy It Now.
 He happily agreed and the hat arrived a day later.

 In the box with the hat was a handwritten note from the owner’s brother (who I later learned was a technician at the Avon dealer and serviced the car regularly):